Survivor of Parkland school massacre wins ownership of shooter's name in lawsuit settlement

 "We just wanted to shut him down so we never have to hear about him again," Borges' attorney, Alex Arreaza, said Thursday.

 Borges, now 21, was shot five times in the back and legs and collapsed in the middle of the third-floor hallway.
-Video shows that Cruz pointed his rifle at Borges as he lay on the floor, but unlike most of the other victims, he walked past and did not shoot him a second time.
+Video shows that Cruz pointed his rifle at Borges as he lay on the floor, but unlike most of the other victims he walked past, did not shoot him a second time.
 Arreaza said he asked Cruz why he didn't shoot Borges again, but he didn't remember.

 Several other families also sued Cruz, and a mini-trial had been scheduled for next month to assess damages against him.
 That trial has been canceled, Arreaza said.
 David Brill, the attorney representing the other families, did not return a phone call and two email messages seeking comment.